-Continuing my series of oil paintings on canvas over the last few weeks, I've just finished Infinite seas oil painting.
+Continuing my series of seascape oil paintings on canvas over the last few weeks, I've just finished Infinite seas.
 Capturing the sense of light and movement you experience when looking out from the beach.

 I've used minimal shapes to express movement and dynamism over the canvas.
 So this artwork has a more minimal, modern and abstract feel about it than others I have painted recently.
 I intended Infinite seas to be a celebration of space, light and the movement of the seashore.